Insulin aspart vialsPronunciation

 Some MEDICINES MAY INTERACT with insulin aspart vials.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Angiotensin-converting enzyme (ACE) inhibitors (eg, enalapril), disopyramide, fenfluramine, fibrates (eg, clofibrate, gemfibrozil), fluoxetine, monoamine oxidase inhibitors (MAOIs) (eg, phenelzine), oral medicine for diabetes (eg, glipizide, metformin, nateglinide), pentamidine, pramlintide, propoxyphene, salicylates (eg, aspirin), somatostatin analogs (eg, octreotide), or sulfonamide antibiotics (eg, sulfamethoxazole) because the risk of low blood sugar may be increased
+- Angiotensin-converting enzyme (ACE) inhibitors (eg, enalapril), angiotensin receptor blockers (eg, losartan), disopyramide, fibrates (eg, clofibrate, gemfibrozil), fluoxetine, monoamine oxidase inhibitors (MAOIs) (eg, phenelzine), other medicine for diabetes (eg, glipizide, metformin, nateglinide), pentoxifylline, pramlintide, propoxyphene, salicylates (eg, aspirin), somatostatin analogs (eg, octreotide), or sulfonamide antibiotics (eg, sulfamethoxazole) because the risk of low blood sugar may be increased

 - Thiazolidinediones (eg, pioglitazone, rosiglitazone) because the risk of heart failure may be increased

-- Atypical antipsychotics (eg, risperidone), corticosteroids (eg, prednisone), danazol, diuretics (eg, furosemide, hydrochlorothiazide), estrogen, hormonal contraceptives (eg, birth control pills), isoniazid, niacin, phenothiazines (eg, chlorpromazine), progesterones (eg, medroxyprogesterone), somatropin, sympathomimetics (eg, albuterol, epinephrine, terbutaline), or thyroid hormones (eg, levothyroxine) because they may decrease insulin aspart vials's effectiveness, resulting in high blood sugar
+- Atypical antipsychotics (eg, clozapine, olanzapine), birth control pills, corticosteroids (eg, prednisone), danazol, diuretics (eg, furosemide, hydrochlorothiazide), estrogen, glucagon, isoniazid, niacin, phenothiazines (eg, chlorpromazine), progesterones (eg, medroxyprogesterone), protease inhibitors (eg, ritonavir), somatropin, sympathomimetics (eg, albuterol, epinephrine, terbutaline), or thyroid hormones (eg, levothyroxine) because they may decrease insulin aspart vials's effectiveness, resulting in high blood sugar

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if insulin aspart vials may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.